HMS Exmouth (1901): Service history

-Pre-World War I
+Pre-First World War

 HMS Exmouth was laid down by Laird Brothers at Birkenhead on 10 August 1899.
 She was floated out on 31 August 1901, when she was named by Lady Alice Stanley, wife of Lord Stanley, Financial Secretary to the War Office, who afterwards gave a speech.
 She arrived at the Nore in May 1902, and was armed and completed for sea at Chatham Dockyard.
 After delays due to labour problems, she was completed in May 1903.
 Exmouth commissioned at Chatham Dockyard on 2 June 1903 for service in the Mediterranean Fleet.
 She returned to the United Kingdom in May 1904, and on 18 May 1904 recommissioned as Flagship, Vice Admiral, Home Fleet, serving as flagship of Sir Arthur Wilson.
 When the Home Fleet was redesignated as the Channel Fleet, she continued to serve as the fleet flagship.
 She transferred her flag in April 1907, was reduced to a nucleus crew, and entered the commissioned reserve to begin a refit at Portsmouth Dockyard.

 Her refit complete, she recommissioned on 25 May 1907 to serve as Flagship, Vice Admiral, Atlantic Fleet.
 In July 1908, Exmouth visited Canada during the Quebec Tercentenary, in company with her sister ships Albemarle, Duncan, and Russell.
 On 20 November 1908 she transferred to the Mediterranean Fleet to serve as flagship there, and underwent a refit at Malta in 1908–1909.
 Under a fleet reorganization of 1 May 1912, the Mediterranean Fleet became the 4th Battle Squadron, First Fleet, Home Fleet, and changed its base from Malta to Gibraltar.
 Exmouth became Flagship, Vice Admiral, Home Fleet, in July 1912.
 In December 1912, the battleship Dreadnought replaced Exmouth in the 4th Battle Squadron, and Exmouth began a refit at Malta.
 Upon completion of her refit, Exmouth recommissioned on 1 July 1913 at Devonport Dockyard with a nucleus crew to serve in the commissioned reserve with the 6th Battle Squadron, Second Fleet.
 She was assigned duties as a gunnery training ship at Devonport.